QUAREP-LiMi/WG1-Automation/Microscope_Systems/Zeiss-Zen-Black/README.md

 # Introduction
 This program allows a series of tests over illumination sources for Zeiss widefield and confocal microscopes running Zen Black.
 It is possibe to test:

-Short term stability: According to QUAREP-LiMi full test is completed in 5 minutes for each illumination line, testing powers every second.<br />
+* Short term stability: According to QUAREP-LiMi full test is completed in 5 minutes for each illumination line, testing powers every second.
-Long term stability: The QUAREP-LiMi protocol stablishes 2h tests per line, with measurement intervals of 30s. <br />
+* Long term stability: The QUAREP-LiMi protocol stablishes 2h tests per line, with measurement intervals of 30s.
-Linearity (response): To analyze the linearity -or response curve- of each light source the powers are measured for a series of set powers.<br />
+* Linearity (response): To analyze the linearity -or response curve- of each light source the powers are measured for a series of set powers.

 These tests can be performed for the desired lines and for different test conditions.

 # Disclaimer